v2.1 / 2026-05-28

 These are individual Varmints belonging to each player, and are represented by colored wooden cubes.
 They are kept in each players' supply until deployed to the board, where they occupy locations and move around the map.

 Any Chamber with more Varmints in it than its size is Overcrowded.
-Any hollow with more than one Varmint in it is similarly considered overcrowded.
+Any hollow with more than one Varmint in it is similarly considered Overcrowded.

 The Varmint Bag is used during Vacuum Events, and is explaned later.